 Let’s talk drinks too.
 Do you buy a coffee at Starbucks, Dunkin Donuts, or other coffee stop every day?
 Many people do.
 The average American spends around $3.10 on coffee.
 Let’s do the math.
 If you get 1 cup of coffee every workday that’s about $15.50 a week and $806 a year!
 Get your coffee from the store and brew it up at home.
 Better yet, buy it when you travel to help support locals and bring it home to brew!
 For a little extra insight on coffee, check out this coffee calculator from USA Today, it’s a few years old, but still pretty interesting.

 I love to food prep!
 If I see a sale of beef, chicken, pork, or whatever at the store I’ll buy a bunch, head home and look up new recipes, then get cooking.
 It saves money in the long run and I only spend a day every few weeks in the kitchen for a couple of hours and I’ll have dinners for a month or so.
 Most of my recipes are for the crockpot, which saves me time.
 I go down the freezer in the morning pull out my meal, stick it in the crockpot on low and when I get home from work, dinner is ready!

 My favorite food prep recipe is Peking Pork Chops.
 Here it is:

 - 1/4 cup brown sugar

 - 1 teaspoon ground ginger

 - 1 clove garlic

 1/2 cup soy sauce

-Mix all ingredients together and store in reusable bag for storage in freezer.
+- Mix all ingredients together and store them in a reusable bag for storage in the freezer.

 Remember to label all your food prep meals with the date you made them so they’re not sitting in your freezer for too long.